 At level 6, students take a compulsory module on environmental justice that examines the relationship between environment and social inequalities.
-They also have the opportunity to select five optional modules on more specialized topics in the areas of water resource management, air quality and global atmospheric changes, Mediterranean biodiversity and conservation, sustainable food production, waste management, energy and environment, E.U. policy and legislation, sustainable cities, education for the environment and sustainability and sustainable tourism management.
+They also have the opportunity to select five optional modules on more specialized topics in the areas of water resource management, air quality and global atmospheric changes, conservation of wildlife and Mediterranean ecosystems, sustainable food production, sustainable use of resources and waste management, energy and environment, environmental governance in the EU, sustainable cities, education for the environment and sustainability and a special topics module in which specific contemporary environmental issues are approached using an in-depth, integrated, interdisciplinary approach with emphasis on latest research.
 Depending on the modules that they will choose, they will be prepared for following a more natural science- or more management-oriented career.

-The programme received very positive feedback from both the Validation Panel and the External Examiner.
-The Validation panel made the following commendations:
+The programme received very positive feedback from both the previous Validation and Revalidation Panels (in 2011 and in 2016) and the External Examiners.
+The Validation panel of 2011 made the following commendations: